IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

   </tr>
   <tr>
     <td>RAID</td>
-    <td>2 alpha-numeric characters, from 0 to Z, followed by a colon ":" delimiter</td>
+    <td>2 alpha-numeric characters, from 0 to Z, followed by a period "." delimiter</td>
     <td>Designates the Registration Authority that generated the UCID.
-Some initial RAID values could be: AD = Ad-ID, CC = Clearcast, ER = Extreme Reach, etc. This allows for up to 1296 total possible Registration Authorities.</td>
+Some initial RAID values could be: AD = Ad-ID, CC = Clearcast, XR = Extreme Reach, etc. This allows for up to 1296 total possible Registration Authorities.</td>
   </tr>
   <tr>
     <td>ID Domain</td>